Quality indicator expansion hits a roadblock, rollout delayed

 Two EN QIs approved for implementation

 Others said the EN QIs are useful snapshots that leverage data already being collected, ensuring no additional administrative burden.
-Meanwhile, many said QI 2 has the potential to provide valuable insights to see the full scope of EN care delivery.
+Many said specific reporting on the proportion of EN care minutes has the potential to provide valuable insights into the full scope of EN care delivery.

 Additional research for allied health QIs

-Three allied health QIs were initially proposed for the pilot, with a fourth being included and tested during post-pilot analysis:
+Three allied health QIs were proposed for the pilot, with a fourth being included and tested during post-pilot analysis:

-Concerns were raised about using a single measure of allied health minutes, as well as the need to distinguish between direct and indirect care minutes.
-Fears over an increased administrative burden were common.
+Concerns were raised about using a single measure of allied health minutes and the need to distinguish between direct and indirect care minutes.

 “This led to inconsistencies in pilot data due to varying practices in collection and categorisation of allied health services.
 Some sites benefited from data collection software, while others struggled without standardised documentation.”

-Data collection found that the median allied health care minutes per resident per day was four minutes, far lower than international standards of 22-24 minutes.
+Overall, the median allied health care minutes per resident per day was four minutes, far lower than international standards of 22-24 minutes.
 Nine out of ten residents received at least one instance of allied health care during the pilot.

-The Department made several recommendations to improve the allied health QIs, including improving data collection templates, developing minimum standards for allied health assessments and offering more on-site support for providers.
+The Department made several recommendations to improve the allied health QIs, including improving data collection templates, developing minimum standards for allied health assessments and offering more on-site support for providers. offering more on-site support for providers.

 Lifestyle officer QIs require further evaluation

 The data shows valuable insights into what services are being delivered, including excursions, cooking classes, exercise sessions and games.
-However, more work is required to implement QI 8 and 9.
-Both need standardised definitions, stronger parameters and better data collection and analysis.
+However, more work is required to implement QIs calculating percentages of care recipients who attend lifestyle services and are recommended to attend services.

 Tags: